TrelisPay/WooCommerce-svn/trunk/ReadMe.txt

 * Users of Trelis Crypto Payments plugin with Trelis' api must agree to Trelis' [Terms of Service](https://docs.trelis.com/terms-of-service) as a condition of use.

+= Why aren't payments showing as gasless? =

+* Merchants can only offer gasless payments to customers if they have prepaid gas credits.
+Gas credits can be purchased at Trelis.com and must be purchased from the same account from which the api keys are generated.
+Further, payments will default to standard (i.e. customer pays for gas) if gas costs exceed 5% of the transaction amount.

 == Screenshots ==

 1. Payment gateways (see Trelis at the bottom)